t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ## Comparison to a Next.js API endpoint

 Let's compare a Next.js API endpoint to a tRPC procedure.
-Let's say we want to fetch a user object from our database and return it to the frontend.
+Let's say we want to fetch a user object from our database and return it to the front end.
 We could write a Next.js API endpoint like this:

 ```ts:pages/api/users/[id].ts
 import type { NextApiRequest, NextApiResponse } from "next";